National University of Study and Research in Law: Centre for Research in Intellectual Property Right

-Centre for Legal Aid Programme (CLAP)
+Centre for Legal Aid Programme

 Center for Legal Aid and Program, NUSRL (CLAP) is a student-cum-faculty-run society with an aim to spread legal awareness and give real-time effective legal aid to the marginalized section of our society.
 CLAP was established in the very first year of the inception of the university.
 CLAP seeks to improve the legal scenario in the state of Jharkhand.
 It has organized various field trips and conducted surveys and seminars all over the State of Jharkhand so as to spread legal awareness amongst the weaker section of the society.
 The committee is headed by Mr. Kaushik Bagchi.